bargees/barge-os/docs/build.md

-# How to build DockerRoot
+# How to build Barge

 ## Requirements